To my readers......

 He strips him of his weapons and all his clothes and starts to restrain him in 'enchanted' shackles.

-Placing a captive in a seated position to tie him up is not an easy strategy but it makes a more interesting picture than the more conventional approach of tying up the man where he has fallen.
+Placing a captive in a seated position to tie him up is not an simple task, but it makes a more interesting picture than the more conventional approach of tying him up, lying on the floor where he has fallen.

 Igor's Adventure - Part 2 p13

 Igor regains consciousness just as the creature is strapping a hard, metal ball-gag in his mouth.
 Realising what is happening, he leaps to his feet.
-He towers above his malevolent captor in this splendid image, but with his wrists and ankles clamped in iron fetters while he was unconscious, he discovers there isn't a lot he can do to him.
+He towers above his malevolent captor, but with his wrists and ankles now clamped in iron fetters, he discovers there isn't a lot he can do to him.
 The creature grins back at him.

-This is a rather splendid imagining of the paradox of the giant rendered helpless by a smaller foe.
+This is a rather splendid imagining of the paradox of a giant rendered helpless by a smaller foe.

-The giant, metal collar seems to embody the enormity of his humiliation.
+The giant, metal collar seems to chillingly embody the irreversibility of his captivity and the enormity of his humiliation.

 Igor's Adventure - Part 2 p20